 1. Enable website caching

 There’s no reason not to use caching on your website, no matter which CMS powers it.
 Many caching services are free or offer free trials, and only get more effective with payment plans.
 The service will analyze the PHP scripts on your website, and save them as static HTML pages.
-Then, when a browser sends a request to your website, your server generates and shows these static pages instead of original scripts.
-This not only improves loading time but also reduces bandwidth usage by up to 80%, especially when combined with CDN.

 2. Utilize a CDN (Content Delivery Network)

 Storing content on one server makes sense with a local website.
 Well, somewhat; you still have to worry about massive slowdowns or the “509 bandwidth limit exceeded” error appearing during times of peak traffic.
-International users will experience high latency, slow loading times, and run a higher risk of the aforementioned error.
-Using a CDN solves those issues by caching, then storing your website content on servers located across the world.
-When someone visits your website, the server closest to their location fulfills the request.
-Because less data needs to be transferred from the origin server, less bandwidth is consumed in the process.
+International users will experience high latency, and slow loading times, and run a higher risk of the aforementioned error.

 3. Reduce your website’s file size